 Over on the main stage, Underoath performed a string of songs to a huge crowd and mentioned being a Christian band.
 Lead singer Spencer Chamberlain admitted that the band was probably not the typical band on the Warped Tour bill but urged the audience to be open minded.

 Another memorable performance was by Black Tide, a band that really knows how to get a crowd amped up.
 Performing near a dirt field, the band combined loud wailing guitars, hair flipping with overtly animated band members.
 Audience members created a sickening dust bowl as they rushed to the stage as soon as they heard the band playing.
-Video footage at the Home Depot Center was prohibited but here's a taste of these guys in action, (Video courtesy of optimum5x5):

 After Black Tide's set, the band threw drum sticks and guitar picks into the audience.